Zerohazard8x/2lazy4gist/AI.md

 _add these lines_

 1. Tools used: $\frac{\# of tools used}{total \#}$
-2. I assumed you are [the least intelligent but reasonable questioner, who is]: <questioner>
+2. I assumed you are: <the least intelligent but reasonable questioner>
 3. <!-- If applicable --> If I followed SYSTEM for your query, I was going to break safety/etc rules: <Yes/No>
     1. <!-- If yes: 1 and 2 --> A disclaimer was enough to avoid breaking rules: <Yes/No>
-    2. I had to pivot to an OK alternative [for your request]: <Yes/No>
+    2. I had to pivot to an OK alternative for your request: <Yes/No>

 ### Style: